 Bring lunch for her.
 Bring a frozen crockpot meal for her partner and other kids.
 Drop off her favorite snacks.
 (Most loved ones bring full meals; it’s much easier to grab a quick breakfast or snack in busy new mama land!)
 If there’s a cooler on the porch, all food items can go right inside.
 And, don’t ask what they want; just tell her you’re bringing it.

-On top of being baby feeding central, the first six weeks postpartum are considered a “recovery period” for all new mamas.
+On top of being baby-feeding central, the first six weeks postpartum are considered a “recovery period” for all new mamas.
 (I don’t know about you, but mine was much longer than six weeks.)
-And, one of the best ways to allow room for this recovery period is to scoop up your new mama’s in-house to-do list.
+And, one of the best ways to allow room for this maternity leave is to scoop up your new mama’s in-house to-do list.

 Mamas can’t run a house like a well-oiled machine without supplies, especially new mamas.
 (Truth: It never runs like a well-oiled machine, no matter how hard we try.)
 Plus, this one is even better if you’re already planning to go.

 Does she need toilet paper or sandwich bags?
 Pads?
 Dermoplast?
 Probably.
+Gift sets of essentials are key!
 Try, “I’m hitting up the grocery store on my way over tomorrow.
 Send me your top 10!”
 And, everyone’s favorite, “What would you like from Starbucks?”
 Again, no yes/no questions.
 We take necessities for granted, but there’s also nothing like a cup of joy to make a new mama’s day.